What are digital vaccine passports and how do you get one?

 There’s no set definition of a vaccine passport, rather a concept.
 Simply put, it’s “evidence of your vaccination status in a form that will be accepted by your destination country or region to remove or reduce barriers to travel,” according to the Independent.

-A number of countries, including Thailand, Estonia and Iceland, among others, have already said that they will welcome back travellers who are already vaccinated.
+A number of countries, such as Greece and Spain, among others, have already said that they will welcome back travellers who are already vaccinated or have a negative COVID-19 test result.
 We expect more countries to adopt similar policies in the coming weeks and months as vaccination programmes around the world continue to ramp up.

 What do vaccine passports look like?

 England Transport Secretary Grant Shapps announced on Wednesday that the government will use the NHS app as its digital vaccine passport.
 Within the app, travellers will be able to upload a negative COVID-19 test result, as well as display their vaccination status.

 It’s worth noting that it won’t be the NHS COVID-19 track and trace app, which you use to check in to restaurants and pubs, but instead, it will be available on the standard NHS app that is used to book appointments.

 Where will the digital vaccine passport be accepted?